lucasbarreto-dev/lucasbarreto-dev/README.md

 I love Javascript, music, german language and meeting new people who wants to share interests and experiences.</br>
 </br>

-- 🌱 I've been learning React.js in the first half of 2022, but now I'm currently learning Docker, SQL, </br>
+- 🌱 I've been learning React.js in the first half of 2022, but I'm currently learning Docker, SQL, </br>
 Node.js, Express.js and other technologies concerning to back end development.
 - 🤔 I’m looking for help with learning backend development and finding out new things on technology and applied science to software development.
 - 👯 I want to collaborate with other students and on open source projects.